MicrosoftDocs/power-platform/power-platform/alm/form-alm.md

 The following sections describe how form merge works and how to maintain customizations.
 The basic development scenarios with recommendations for maintaining successful ALM for a model-driven app form are covered in detail within each section that follows.
 Every scenario includes steps to follow that can help you implement a proper ALM process when updating your solution or model-driven app.

-## Creating a new form and maintaining customizations using multiple managed solutions
+## Creating a new form and making customizations using multiple managed solutions

 Follow these steps to implement healthy form ALM for this scenario.